 The purpose of the X/Y/Z calibration routine is to measure the skew of the X/Y/Z axes and to find the position of the 9 calibration points on the print bed for the proper bed leveling.
 You can run the XYZ calibration from Calibration menu on LCD panel.
 This should not be necessary on the assembled printers as those are factory calibrated.
+Be sure you're using the firmware version 3.0.9 or the latest!

 Place a sheet of a regular office paper (for example the checklist shipped with every order) and hold it under the nozzle during the first round (first 4 points being checked) of calibration.
 If the nozzle catches on the paper during the process, power off the printer and lower the P.I.N.D.A. probe slightly.
 See the P.I.N.D.A. probe response diagram in 6.3.10.2 Check probe height.
 The paper will not affect the calibration process.
 The nozzle must not touch the print surface or deflect the bed by any means.
-If everything went correctly, continue with the calibration process.
+If everything went correctly, tighten the bottom nut of the probe or it can get loose during printing later!

-Initiating this routine performs a series of measurements in three rounds: In the first round, 4 sensor points on the print bed are searched for carefully so as not to touch the print bed by the nozzle.
+Initiating this routine performs a series of measurements in three rounds: In the first round, 4 sensor points on the print bed are searched for carefully as to not touch the print bed by the nozzle.
 In the second round, all 9 sensor points are found.
 In the last round the height above the 9 sensor points is measured and stored into a non-volatile memory for reference, this finished the Z axis calibration.